BrewBlox/brewblox-documentation/docs/hardware/spark_4_user_guide.md

 You can use either Wi-Fi or a LAN (Ethernet) cable to connect your Spark 4 to your network.

 #### Ethernet
 Plug in the LAN (Ethernet) cable to connect your Spark 4 to the ethernet network.
 Make sure that the other end of your Ethernet cable is connected to a functioning switch.
-To remove the LAN (Ethernet) cable you have to use the lever on the casing of the Spark 4.
+To remove the LAN (Ethernet) cable you have to use the lever on the enclosure of the Spark 4.

 #### Wi-Fi
+1. Install the ESP BLE Provisioning app for [Android](https://play.google.com/store/apps/details?id=com.espressif.provble) or ESP SoftAP Provisioning app for [iOS](https://apps.apple.com/in/app/esp-softap-provisioning/id1474040630) on your mobile phone.
-1. Open the Brewblox UI
+2. Open the app on your mobile phone.
-2. Go to the Spark service page, accessible through the sidebar
-3. Go to the actions menu in the top right corner
-4. Choose "Configure Wi-Fi"
+3. Scan the QR code shown on the display of your Spark 4, or provided with your Spark 4.
+4. Follow the instructions in the app.
+The app will ask for Wi-Fi credentials and send them to the ESP32 over BLE.
+5. If succeeded, you can see your IP adress in the upper left corner of the display.

 ### Inserting your Micro-SD card
 Insert your Micro-SD card in the Micro-SD slot.
 The Micro-SD card is inserted label side up.
 The Micro-SD slot is located on the lower side of the Spark 4.

 ## Compatibility
 The 1-Wire GPIO module lets you plug in 4 of **our** temperature sensors, using DS18B20.
 We **cannot** guarantee other 1-Wire sensors will work, because 1-Wire is not a standardized protocol.
-The 1-Wire GPIO module also has green terminal blocks, in a block of 8 and a block of 2 pins.
-The 2-pin block is for (optional) external power at 12V or 24V.
+The 1-Wire GPIO module also has two green terminal blocks, a block of 8 pins and a block of 2 pins.
+The 2-pin block can be used for external power at 12V or 24V.
 The 8-pin terminal block is for GPIO.
 For each 1-Wire GPIO module, you can configure whether I/O should be at 5V or the external input voltage (12V or 24V).

 Each of the 8 GPIO pins is a configurable half H-bridge with fault detection.
 Which means that each pin can be one of the following: